imldresden/STRAIDE/Software/Clients/Arduino/readme.md

 ```

 ## Animations
-Some animations are predefined on the Kinetic Sculpture itself.
+Some animations are predefined on STRAIDE itself.
 Currently, this includes different sine waves.
 Each animation has an ID (currently ranging from 0-5).
 To start or change an animation, use
 ```cpp
 sciclient.PlayPreset(2);
 ```